Speech & Hearing Center

 Assessment of communication disorders is performed using state-of-the-art equipment and the latest in diagnostic procedures.
 The center is staffed by certified professionals who supervise student clinicians during the evaluation and treatment of individuals with communication disorders.
 All supervisors are also licensed by the state of New York.

-The center is a non-profit research, service, and training facility and, as such, receives some funding from state appropriations to the college.
-To provide for proper maintenance of equipment and replacement of consumable items (such as test materials and forms), a fee schedule has been established.
-The center accepts most major insurance plans and offers a sliding payment scale for those individuals without insurance coverage.
+The center is a non-profit research, service and training facility and as such, receives some funding from state appropriations to the college.
+To provide for proper maintenance of equipment and replacement of consumable items (such as test materials and forms), a fee schedule has been established for hearing aid related services.
+Speech-language pathology services are provided free of charge.

 Individuals may contact the center themselves or may be referred by persons such as physicians, parents, teachers, social workers, psychologists, or other community professionals.
 An initial appointment may be arranged by making a telephone call to the center at 518-564-2170 or by visiting the center in person.
 Individuals are seen by appointment only, although inquiries are welcome at any time.
 All inquiries are held in the strictest confidence.